arackaf/micro-graphql-react/readme-cache.md

 # GraphQL Cache Invalidation

-This page describes how other GraphQL libraries handle client-side caching, how those solutions fail for me, and how this library handles it instead.
+This page describes how other GraphQL libraries handle client-side caching, how those solutions fail at times, and how this library handles it instead.

 ## Apollo